The Bankrate promise

 - Trading: ETFs trade throughout the day on exchanges similar to the way that stocks trade, while mutual funds can only be bought and sold once a day at their closing NAV.

-- Expense ratios: While it will depend on the type of fund you’re investing in, expense ratios tend to be a bit lower for ETFs than for mutual funds.
+- Expense ratios: While it will depend on the type of fund you’re investing in, expense ratios tend to be lower for ETFs than for mutual funds.
 However, a mutual fund that tracks an index such as the S&P 500 will be cheaper than an ETF that tracks a very narrow industry or geography.

 - Fees: ETFs typically have no fees beyond the fund’s expense ratios, while mutual funds sometimes have sales commissions that are charged during the purchase or sale of the fund.
 Be sure to understand all of the fund’s fees before investing.

 Remember that a mutual fund or ETF isn’t itself the investment, but rather they’re the vehicles that allow you to invest in stocks, bonds or other securities.
 A fund can only be as good as the investments it holds, so be sure to understand how a mutual fund or ETF is invested before making a purchase.